More gun control is opposed by many conservatives – the same people who often espouse market-driven solutions to problems.

 A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.1

-Payouts to those injured should be at least inline with automobile liability compensation, but for “accidental” shootings I would suggest no less than $250k for a death and at least half that plus medical expenses for injuries.
-How many of us would let someone shoot you for $125k?
-Not many, I suspect, so that is not a good deal for the shooting victim.
+Payouts to those injured should be at least inline with automobile liability compensation.
+For “accidental” shootings I would suggest perhaps no less than $250k for a death and at least half that plus medical expenses for injuries.
 Perhaps this would help to compensate for the pain and suffering, as well as any long-term effects.
 For intentional shootings, I suggest a much greater amount.

 Of course, the gun owner and/or family would not be eligible for payouts.
-If a gun owner’s child shoots themselves, the gun owner does not get the payout, but rather that money would be paid by the insurance company to a fund that could then be used to compensate victims of uninsured guns.
+If a gun owner’s child shoots themselves, the gun owner does not get the payout.
+Instead, that money would be paid by the insurance company to a fund that could then be used to compensate victims of uninsured guns.

 Since more people are killed by the gun in their own hand rather than others, it would also be to the benefit of the insurance guilds/co-ops/militias to offer mental health coverage with their gun liability insurance.
 If a gun owner has suicidal thoughts, they would have an understanding, vested partner in getting help.
 NRA Suicide Hotline, anyone?

-It could even happen that you don’t need a background check by the government, let a registered, approved, responsible insurance company take care of that.
+This would eliminate the need for a background check by the government.
+Let a registered, approved, responsible insurance company take care of that.
 Selling a gun at a gun show or over Craig’s List?
 You are liable unless the buyer has insurance for that gun.
-Your insurance company must keep collecting premiums until that gun is insured by the new owner (see how your insurance company likes your screening background check).
+Your insurance company must keep collecting premiums until that gun is insured by the new owner (see how your insurance company likes your screening background check procedures).
 Are you a responsible owner with lots of guns?
-Insurance companies would be glad to give you a blanket policy that covers each gun for a reasonable price.
+Insurance companies would be glad to give you a blanket policy that covers all of your guns for a reasonable price.